 The sector she talks about is really important to the growth of the economy, but so too are rights at work, and successful companies are those that give decent rights and conditions at work, he stated.
 So, I will raise it with ministers and see what action, if any, can be taken to resolve this.

+This intervention comes as Rockstar finds itself in an increasingly tighter spot, with multiple parties pressuring one of the industry's most prestigious developers.
 Aside from politicians stepping in, more than 220 Rockstar North employees have signed an open letter to senior management demanding the immediate reinstatement of their fired colleagues.
 The letter was hand-delivered to management in a show of solidarity.

 In addition, protests have taken place at multiple Rockstar and Take-Two Interactive locations.
 Last Friday, demonstrations occurred outside Rockstar North's Edinburgh office and at Take-Two House in London.
 Additional protests followed outside Take-Two's Paris headquarters, led by members of Le Syndicat des Travailleureuses du Jeu Vidéo, the French game industry union.
 Another protest is set for November 18, just right outside the Scottish Parliament.